-Join us for the second episode of Public Visualization Studio (PVS) second episode of Passing Through the Heart, with guest Kalpana Subramanian!
+Join us for the second episode of Public Visualization Studio’s (PVS) Passing Through the Heart, with guest Kalpana Subramanian!
 PVS’ Immony Mèn and Patricio Dávila host Subramanian for a special session to cook Green Chutney with Idli in a conversation on immigrant and refugee family and knowledge-sharing through cooking.
 Members of PVS cook recipes from their heritage that are recorded through traditional and emergent technologies.

 Subramanian will join Mèn and Dávila after the episode for a post-screening Q&A. Audiences will be able to leave reactions, comments, and questions through a shared Google Doc.
 Instructions for how to view and participate in the event will be communicated via email.
 The event will be available to register and view for 24 hours.
 SW members will have access to the event for 72 hours.

 Passing through the Heart is a multi-media installation and series of virtual events by Public Visualization Studio that utilize non-optical motion capture, photogrammetry, videography, and audio recording come together to create a dialogue about migration, community, political conflicts, mourning, healing, and transformation.